ztrain0r/heartrate/FlutterApp/README.md

-# HeartRate
+# HeartRate App

-Heart Rate Monitor project.
+This folder contains the Flutter App and the necessary files to run the application.